lxmx/PyPlucker/README.md

 ### In Practice

 Since it's been a while since Plucker's HTML parser was last updated, it's a good idea to run more complex pages through a modern Readability filter like [percollate](https://github.com/danburzo/percollate) first.
-See an actual usage [example here](https://gist.github.com/vaskas/7262d815988a0a6d165830f66399ca67).
+See `examples/pluck.sh` for a working script.

 ## TODO